fschueller/projektdoku_2016/gliederung.md

   - therefore SUSE organizations need to be checked for employee membership in order to maintain compliant access management

-## Projektschnittstellen
+## Soll-Konzept

-  - Github
-  - Trello
-  - etsync
+  - web application as a self-service tool for employees to maintain their user record and aliases
+  - API for administrators to generate reports and checks about membership in organizations

 # Projektplanung

-## Phasen
+## Zeitplanung

-## Kosten-/Ressourcenplanung
+## Ressourcenplanung

 ## Entwicklungsprozess
   - Agile?
   - Test driven development (explanation)

-# Analysephase

-## Ist-Zustand
-  - manual comparison of member lists, aliases, etc.
-  - high amount of effort to create reports and maintenance
-## Wirtschaftlichkeit
-  - high amount of extra work and time for team leads and owners

-## Lastenheft
+## Personal
-  - >excerpt from document<

-# Entwurfsphase

 ## Architekturdesign
   - MVC (requested)